-The following is intended as a guide for linking Relationship and Sex Education with Come and See, taught in Years 5 and 6.
+The following is intended as a guide for linking Relationship, Sex and Health Education with Come and See.
 Some of these aspects might be covered in the EXPLORE section where the topic is being introduced, starting with the pupil's own experience, and extending into the REVEAL and RESPOND sections.
 Some ideas may be used in the REVEAL process where the teaching is explicitly concerned with Scripture and the teaching of the Church.
-Some topics offer more explicit teaching to develop ideas about Relationship and Sex Education, some less so.
+Some topics offer more explicit teaching to develop ideas about Relationship, Sex and Health Education, some less so.